strncat/strncat.github.io/_posts/math/number-theory/math115a/2025-06-12-lec07-binomial-coefficients.markdown

 <!-------------------------------------------------------------------------->
 <hr>
 <h3>More Properties of Binomial Coefficients</h3>
-Looking at Pascal Triangle again.
+Looking at Pascal's Triangle again.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/math/number-theory/pascal.png" width="40%" class="center"></p>
-We also see that each number is the sum of all the numbers in the edge above it.
-So if you take 4, then it's the sum of $$1 + 1 + 1 + 1$$ in the edge above it.
-If you take $$20$$, it's the same of $$1 + 3 + 6 + 10$$ and so on.
-This is fact a property for binomial coefficients and we can write it as follows
+We also see that each number is the sum of all the numbers in the left edge above it.
+So if you take 4, then it's the sum of $$1 + 1 + 1 + 1$$ in the left edge above it.
+If you take $$20$$, it's the sum of $$1 + 3 + 6 + 10$$ and so on.
+This is fact a property of binomial coefficients and we can write it as follows
 <div>
 $$
 \begin{align*}